alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 We basically create a _should occur_ clause for every hash and let Lucene find the docs that satisfy the largest number of clauses.

 Unfortunately, this simple query proved to be a major bottleneck in Elastiknn LSH queries.
-Once vector serialization was optimized by using `sun.misc.Unsafe`, some LSH queries were actually slower than exact queries, and the profiler indicated the system spending the majority of its time in this query and its related classes.
+Once vector serialization was optimized, some LSH queries were actually slower than exact queries, and the profiler indicated the system spending the majority of its time in this query and its related classes.

 Here's an excerpt from [Github issue #76](https://github.com/alexklibisz/elastiknn/issues/76) from June 2020: